LosAlamosAl/aws-play/lambda/deploy-lambda-layer/README.md

-## Experiments with AWS: Deploy Lambda Layer with CLI and CFN
+## AWS Play: Deploy Lambda Layer with CLI and CFN

 See the blog post for a detailed writeup.
 This repo is an abbreviated description the tests the process of automatically installing the layer and testing its availability to a published lambda function.

 Requirements:

 - [AWS CLI Version 2](https://docs.aws.amazon.com/cli/latest/userguide/getting-started-install.html)
-- `curl`, `sed`
+- `curl`, `bash`
-- Appropriate credential to deploy to target AWS account
+- Appropriate credential to deploy to target AWS account (unfortunately `admin` because an IAM policy is created)

 Steps: